 Intermediate Architectural Design

 This studio course emphasizes the thought and method of architectural design.
 Members of this studio will be involved in developing their insights towards cultural value systems and their expression in the environments they create.
 Participants work primarily in the studio space and rely heavily on individual instruction and group review of their work.
 The course provides a foundation for more advanced study in the areas of architecture, landscape architecture, and other fields related to the design of the built environment, and an opportunity to work with the Cameron Visiting Architect.
-An introduction to computer aided drawing is integrated into this course.
-(HARC 0130) 3 hrs. lect./3 hrs. lab
+(HARC 0130) 3 hrs. lect./3 hrs. lab ART

 Supervised independent work in art history.
 (Approval Required)